pkardas/notes/patterns/architecture.md

 - designed specifically for reports

-- can be denormalised, usually read-only - redundant information might speedup queries
+- can be denormalized, usually read-only - redundant information might speed up queries
 - queries on the database don't add to the load on the operational database
 - additional data might be derived from the operational database
 - needs to be synced somehow with the main database (eg. sync data overnight or sync using events)